anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The Join Proxy MUST maintain the same context data for all communications from the same Pledge.
-This implies that the encryption key used either does not change during the onboarding attempt of the Pledge, or that when it does, it is acceptable to break any onboarding connections which have not yet completed.
+This implies that the encryption key used either does not change during the onboarding attempt of the Pledge, or that when it does, it is acceptable to break any onboarding connections that have not yet completed.

-If using a context data format like defined above, it should be easy for the Join Proxy to meet this requirement without maintaining any local state about the pledge.
+If using a context data format as defined above, it should be easy for the Join Proxy to meet this requirement without maintaining any local state about the pledge.

 ### Processing by Registrar